agabor/docs/_includes/dotnet/push-notifications.md

 await installation.SaveAsync();
 ```

-You can even create relationships between your `Installation` objects and other classes saved on Parse.
+You can even create relationships between your `Installation` objects and other classes saved on MSG.
 To associate an Installation with a particular user, for example, you can simply store the current user on the `ParseInstallation`.

 ```cs
 // Associate the device with a user